edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 ### Installing necessary modules

-In order to configure a 6in4 tunnel under Linux the <a href="http://tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.tunnel-ipv6.addressing.html" target="_blank">Simple Internet Transition (SIT)</a> module needs to be loaded.
+In order to configure a 6in4 tunnel under Linux the [Simple Internet Transition (SIT)](http://tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.tunnel-ipv6.addressing.html) module needs to be loaded.
 This module is not loaded by default on Arista switches.
 Let's do so:

 <pre>-bash-4.1# modprobe sit
 </pre>